Lawmakers turn up the heat on TikTok's CEO Shou Zi Chew in high-stakes hearing

 "We will protect U.S. user data and file it all from all unwanted foreign access is a commitment that we've given to the committee," he said.

+The project involves restructuring TikTok so that its U.S. user data is stored with software company Oracle in Austin, Texas.
+In this scenario, the Chinese government couldn't access the data and it would be overseen by Oracle.
+Essentially it would act as a firewall.

-Chew underscored the company's focus on its $1.5 billion restructuring known as "Project Texas," which taps Austin software giant Oracle to host and oversee all of American users' data.
-The plan involves establishing a new entity and hiring thousands of employees focused on data security.
+"Project Texas" would cost TikTok $1.5 billion and would involve hiring thousands of employees focused on data security.

-Chew admitted on Thursday that until Project Texas is complete, Beijing-based employees of TikTok are able to access U.S. user data, but that under the restructuring, a digital firewall would prevent employees in China have accessing Americans' personal information.
+Chew admitted on Thursday that until Project Texas is complete, Beijing-based employees of TikTok would still be able to access U.S. user data.
+But, under the restructuring, the digital firewall would prevent Chinese employees from having access to Americans' personal information.

+"The bottom line is this: American data stored on American soil, by an American company, overseen by American personnel," Zi Chew said in his opening statement.

 NPR's Bobby Allyn contributed to this report